17. Example [nuxt-20]: Porting the [vuejs-22] example

 export default function(context) {

-// Who is executing this code?
+// who executes this code?

-// this is client-side routing
+// this is customer routing

-// we retrieve the PHP session cookie
+// retrieve the session cookie PHP

 const phpSessionCookie = context.store.state.phpSessionCookie